-Finally, given the continuing year on year reduction in funding for the Council, I should stress that the extent to which Councillors do not implement the savings proposed in 2017/18 will both:- increase the requirement for savings in 2018/19 and later years at a time of further funding reductions combined with lower levels of reserves.
+Finally, given the continuing year on year reduction in funding for the Council, I should stress that the extent to which Councillors do not implement the savings proposed in 2017/18 will both:- increase the amount required to be drawn from reserves to achieve a balanced budget for that year; and • increase the requirement for savings in 2018/19 and later years at a time of further funding reductions combined with lower levels of reserves.
 This will require additional budget reductions to be identified over and above the significant savings already identified in the medium-term financial plan (i.e. currently £1.4m in 2018/19 and £1.46m in 2019/20).